MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 is, use a high-level hyper-heuristics model (where may use RL method) to pick a region or choose a heuristic, then generate a solution using low-level heuristics.
-This approach maintains the flexibility of heuristics while reducing search space. @haffari_analysisstagealgorithm_ applied a TD-$\lambda$ based algorithm STAGE to learn the evaluation function to evaluate the quality of the initial state of local search and tested on bin packing problems.
+This approach maintains the flexibility of heuristics while reducing search space. @haffariAnalysisSTAGEAlgorithm applied a TD-$\lambda$ based algorithm STAGE to learn the evaluation function to evaluate the quality of the initial state of local search and tested on bin packing problems.
 Similarly,
 @caiReinforcementLearningDriven2019 uses reinforcement learning to generate an initial solution for further heuristics optimisation.
 They also use the signal generated by heuristics to optimise the training of RL model.
-@silva-galvez_discoveringactionregions_2020 split bin packing problems into action regions, and select suitable heuristics by a hyper-heuristic framework.
-Recent researches also showed with the development of RL, a single RL solution for BPP is possible. @balaji_orlreinforcementlearning_2019 purpose use Proximal Policy optimisation(PPO) to solve online stochastic optimisation problems, including BPP, VRP and newsvendor problem.
+@silva-galvezDiscoveringActionRegions2020 split bin packing problems into action regions, and select suitable heuristics by a hyper-heuristic framework.
+Recent researches also showed with the development of RL, a single RL solution for BPP is possible. @balajiORLReinforcementLearning2019 purpose use Proximal Policy optimisation(PPO) to solve online stochastic optimisation problems, including BPP, VRP and newsvendor problem.

-The methods on higher dimension BPP are mixed according to what kind of problem the researchers interested in. @kundu_deeppackvisionbased2d_2019 applied Convolutional Neural Networks(CNN) [@lecunGradientbasedLearningApplied1998] to solve online 2D BPP.
+The methods on higher dimension BPP are mixed according to what kind of problem the researchers interested in. @kunduDeepPackVisionBased2D2019 applied Convolutional Neural Networks(CNN) [@lecunGradientbasedLearningApplied1998] to solve online 2D BPP.
 @vermaGeneralizedReinforcementLearning2020 apply DQN to solve 3D BPP with only a single container.
 They define movements for rectangle items and train DQN to select movements.
 @huSolvingNew3D2017 apply policy-based network to produce item packing sequence given original item sequence for 3D bin packing problems.
-The items will then be packed using traditional heuristics. @zhao_online3dbin_2021 use CNN to encode empty space for 3D BPP and then use constrained programming to find loading position.
-For multiple bins, they use Monte Carlo permutation tree to adjust the sequence of item input and then place items with previous mentioned methods. @laterre_rankedrewardenabling_2018 purposed a self-competitive mechanism to train an agent to beat the record generated by itself to solve 2D and 3D BPP.
+The items will then be packed using traditional heuristics. @zhaoOnline3DBin2021 use CNN to encode empty space for 3D BPP and then use constrained programming to find loading position.
+For multiple bins, they use Monte Carlo permutation tree to adjust the sequence of item input and then place items with previous mentioned methods. @laterreRankedRewardEnabling2018 purposed a self-competitive mechanism to train an agent to beat the record generated by itself to solve 2D and 3D BPP.
 For practical problems, @wangSelfplayLearningStrategies2021 used DRL to improve the resource assignment in Open-RAN networks.